troymessina/PhysicsArtOfModeling/_build/site/public/11AngularMomentumRol-2ea1388cf8bf47274468bb3ed92a36ac.md

 ```

 :::{tip} Checkpoint
 For rolling without slipping ([](#fig:angularmomentumrolling:wheelground)), the speed of the point on the wheel that is in contact with the ground is 0.
-What is the speed of the point at the top of the wheel?
+What is the speed of the point at the top of the wheel?}
-1.  $0$
+1. 0.
 2.  $v_{CM}$.
 3.  $2v_{CM}$.
 4. None of the above.